 It’s also a giant leap closer to becoming more profitable in the industry.

 Content strategy is an effective, proven way to power your content marketing.
-According to a LinkedIn report, companies with a documented strategy are more likely to be effective at content marketing.

 That said, your next question is probably along these lines:

 “Will the content marketing course I’m considering cover all the topics I need to advance as a content strategist or marketer?
 What skills are CRITICAL for me to learn?”

 Answer 2: Do you have a minute?
 Get comfortable and I’ll explain.